andrew-edwards/csas-latex/README.md

 ###Branches

 **incorporateRH** - incorporating from Rowan's latest to use for Redbanded assessment.
 Commenting out stuff of his that I don't want now but is useful to keep in so it's all in one place.

+###Bibliography

+From resDoc.bst:

+The ordering of papers for 2 and >2 authors is fiddly and maybe not possible to automate, and so just do manually prior to submission
+(edit the order of the .bst file).
+The CJFAS rules are:

+References must be listed in alphabetical order according to the name of the first author and not numbered.
+References with the same first author are listed in the following order.

+(i) Papers with one author only are listed first in chronological order, beginning with the earliest paper.

+(ii) Papers with dual authorship follow and are listed in alphabetical order by the last name of the second author.

+(iii) Papers with three or more authors appear after the dual-authored  papers and are arranged chronologically.

+[For Redbanded I had to re-order Edwards et al. and Yamanaka et al. references.]

+Doing http:// links (CSAS wants them to be live and clickable) seems to work automatically when you make a .pdf.
+They don't have to be underlined.
+Though I think that has since changed and they don't want the http text visible, which is tricky.